JasminSpinetto/The-Fisher-Kolmogorov-equation-for-neurodegenerative-diseases/README.md

 ```

 ## Credits

-This project has been developed together with:
+This project was developed in collaboration with:

 - Daniel Yezid Guarnizo Orjuela (@DanielGuarnizo)
 - Anna Paola Izzo
 - Veronica Di Gennaro